masoshii/my-nvim-config/README.md

 There's some things you need to have in consideration before using this config.

-- As i said in the introduction I used a machine with Arch Linux in it, normally you should have no problem with that.
+- As I said in the introduction I used a machine with Arch Linux in it, normally you should have no problem with that.
 - I used Neovim, **not** Vim.
 So if you use Vim you should rename this file to '.vimrc'.
 - You need vim-plug before using this config, or it won't work.
 - Autocorrect will only work with Python, C and C++.
 If you want to use it with another language you need to install the proper Coc plugin.